bitcoin-wallet/bitcoin-wallet/wallet/README.recover.md

 a block explorer to watch, or just open the destination wallet and watch from there.
 If your coins are confirmed, you're done and you can skip the next paragraph to EPILOGUE.

+You can also get a list of the private keys, which would be useful if you want to sweep them into a wallet (for example a Bitcoin Cash wallet).
+If your wallet had a spending PIN set you need to decrypt it first, otherwise the private keys won't appear:

+    ./wallet-tool decrypt --wallet=/tmp/bitcoin-wallet-decrypted-backup --password=<spending-PIN>

+Then to get the private keys use `dump --dump-privkeys`:

+    ./wallet-tool dump --wallet=/tmp/bitcoin-wallet-decrypted-backup --dump-privkeys

+Look for `priv WIF=<...>`, where `<...>` will be your private keys.

 ## RECOVERING FROM BASE58 KEY FORMAT